How Detailed Should Your Invention Disclosure Form Be?

 Fields in an Invention Disclosure form – What to include?

 There are many variations of IDFs.
 Some are short while others are lengthy with many more questions.
+This diversity reflects the broad spectrum of innovation types that organizations engage in, necessitating different information for each form.
 The reason why different IDFs request different information lies in the preferences of different organizations.
 Presented below is a master list of fields commonly included in IDFs and the reasons behind them.
 In designing your IDF, choose the fields that best suit your preferences after reviewing this article.

 Tip: The various fields in an invention disclosure form must be carefully chosen based on their purpose.